stone-age-io/iot-ui/docs/architecture.md

 // src/composables/useEntity.js
 import { ref, computed } from 'vue' import { useRouter } from 'vue-router'
-import { useToast } from 'primevue/usetoast'
-import { entityService } from '../services'
 import { useApiOperation } from './useApiOperation'
+import { useReactiveData } from './useReactiveData'

 /**
  * Composable for entity-related functionality